codespaces-io/akurath/Docs/Akurath-U-14.04-Source.md

 echo "nvm use v0.10.40" >> ~/.bashrc
 ```

-## Step 3 - Install Akurath
+## Step 3 - Install Akurath from Source

 Now we are going to install the latest and greatest version of Akurath.
-This can be done by two ways.
- * Install from source
- * Install from npm

-### Step 3.1 - Install From Source

 First, we have to clone the Akurath repository.